hangyan/antrea/docs/packetcapture-guide.md

 * Transport protocol (TCP/UDP/ICMP)
 * Transport ports

 You can start a new packet capture by creating a `PacketCapture` CR.
 An optional `fileServer` field can be specified to store the generated packets file.
 Before that, a Secret named `antrea-packetcapture-fileserver-auth` located in the same Namespace where Antrea is deployed must exist and carry the authentication information for the target file server.
 You can also create the Secret using the following `kubectl` command:

 ```bash
 kubectl create secret generic antrea-packetcapture-fileserver-auth -n kube-system --from-literal=username='<username>' --from-literal=password='<password>'
 ```

 If no `fileServer` field is present in the CR, the captured packets file will be saved in the antrea-agent Pod (the one on the same Node with the source or destination Pod in the CR).
-The default file path will be `/tmp/antrea/packetcapture/packets/<PacketCapture_CR_Name>.pcapng`.
+The result path information will be available in `.status.FilePath`.

 And here is an example of `PacketCapture` CR: